nondejus/AwesomeUnityCommunity/README.md

 * [NatCam-VR-Cardboard](https://github.com/olokobayusuf/NatCam-VR-Cardboard "") - A Google Cardboard VR project using the rear camera preview.
 Powered by NatCam 1.2.
 * [SteamVR Unity Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin "") - Steam VR plugin for Unity.
 * [SteamVR Unity Toolkit](https://github.com/WildStyle69/SteamVR_Unity_Toolkit "") - A collection of useful scripts and prefabs for building SteamVR titles in Unity 5.
+* [daydream-renderer-for-unity](https://github.com/googlevr/daydream-renderer-for-unity "") - A set of scripts and shaders designed to allow for high quality real-time rendering on the Daydream platform targeting 60fps.

 ## Mixed Reality